If you’re looking to get outside and get the kids active, we’ve compiled a list of some of our favorite Jacksonville Parks your kids will love.

 Sunshine, Fresh Air, and Fun:

 While this list does not encompass ALL the parks in our area, it does show the variety of activities you and your family can enjoy no matter what area of the community you live.
+If you’re looking even more Jacksonville Parks to visit, be sure to check out our additional guide.
+And don’t forget, many of our great parks have splash pads and sprinkle parks open in the summer.
 So get out there and have some fun.
 Don’t forget to bring plenty of water and wear sunscreen!
 Enjoy!

 Melissa Folette is a Jacksonville Beach native with strong ties to the community.
 Her family business, Cinotti’s Bakery, has been a staple at the beach since the early 60’s.
 When she’s not whipping up cakes or hauling children around town, Melissa can be found reading a romance novel or writing her next children’s book.
 You can find more about Melissa and her many writing rants on her website, Melissafolette.com.